Moodna Viaduct: Current use

-The viaduct carries Metro-North's Port Jervis commuter line and Norfolk Southern freight trains.
+The viaduct carries New Jersey Transit/Metro-North Port Jervis commuter line trains and Norfolk Southern freight trains.
 The Metro-North Salisbury Mills–Cornwall station sits near the north end of the viaduct.
 In summer 2007, timber replacement on the viaduct caused delays on the line due to slow orders placed on it, and required that service be halted during weekend days.
 Repairs were made to several of the concrete piers in October 2009, but traffic remained uninterrupted.

-It is also a tourist attraction for the small town of Salisbury Mills.
-Two major roads cross under it, the major one is Orange County Route 94.
+The viaduct is a tourist attraction for the small town of Salisbury Mills.
+Three roads cross under the viaduct, the highest-traffic of them being Orange County Route 94.
 The viaduct creates a spectacular landscape when viewed from the corner of Orrs Mills Road and Jackson Avenue outside of town, frequently photographed during fall foliage season.

 The Moodna Viaduct appears as a prominent feature in the 2007 film Michael Clayton and in the 2020 film The Half of It.